astral-sh/rye/docs/guide/workspaces.md

 ```

 This declares a workspace where all folders starting with the name `myname-`
 are considered.
-If the toplevel workspace in itself should not be a project,
+If the toplevel workspace itself should not be a project,
 then it should be declared as a virtual package:

 ```toml